cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-intrinsic-functions.md

 # *get_input*

-`get_input` is used for referencing `inputs` described in the inputs section of the blueprint.
-It can be used in node properties, outputs, and node/relationship operation inputs.
+`get_input` is used for referencing `inputs` described in the inputs section of the blueprint. get_input can be used in node properties, outputs, and node/relationship operation inputs.
+The function is evaluated on deployment creation.

-For example:
+Example:

 {%highlight yaml%}
 inputs: